Receiving a discharge from bankruptcy

 An opposition to your discharge can also occur for various reasons:

-You could have filed a viable consumer proposal, but instead chose to file bankruptcy; at the time of your consultation, your trustee in bankruptcy will let you know whether a proposal is a better option to help avoid this
+You could have filed a viable consumer proposal, but instead chose to file bankruptcy; at the time of your consultation, your Trustee will let you know whether a proposal is a better option to help avoid this

 Your bankruptcy was caused by gambling